 While it’s beneficial to work with friendly accounting and finance colleagues, they are not the first people to tell that you’re leaving a job.
 Nor should you broadcast your decision via social media.
 Your supervisor should be the first person at your workplace to receive the news.
 And even then, it’s best to wait until you’ve submitted your resignation letter and know your final day before telling coworkers.

-What’s the likelihood a manager would consider rehiring a former employee who left on good terms — or that someone like you would ever apply for a job to work for a previous employer?
+What’s the likelihood a manager would consider rehiring a former employee who left on good terms?
 Scroll down to see the boomerang infographic, below.

 3. Don’t be dramatic